robincarlo84/Public-Docs/terms.md

 i) Upon acceptance of an offer, a payment expiry is also set, indicating a date by which payment must have been made to the seller.
 Failure to pay by this deadline is a breach of the sale agreement between you and the seller.
 It may also cause your Junkey account to be suspended or your Trust Points to be deducted.

+j) You agree that you will not accept an offer for an item that is not in your possession.

 ## 15. Payment